GoogleCloudPlatform/java-docs-samples/compute/sendgrid/README.md

     chmod +x compute-sendgrid-1.0-SNAPSHOT-jar-with-dependencies.jar
 1. Make sure that openjdk 8 is the selected java version sudo update-alternatives --config java
-1. Execute the jar file and send an email java -jar compute-sendgrid-1.0-SNAPSHOT-jar-with-dependencies.jar
+1. Execute the jar file and send an email (make sure you are in the target folder) java -jar compute-sendgrid-1.0-SNAPSHOT-jar-with-dependencies.jar